ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 }
 ```

-The response includes an array of `docs`, and a `bookmark`, which we use to paginate through the results in the next request.
-When we need page two of the results, we repeat the query by passing {{site.data.keyword.cloudant_short_notm}} the bookmark from the first response.
+The response includes an array of `docs`, and a `bookmark`, which you use to paginate through the results in the next request.
+When you need page two of the results, you repeat the query by passing {{site.data.keyword.cloudant_short_notm}} the bookmark from the first response.

 ```sh
 curl -X POST \